cloudspannerecosystem/yo/README.md

 ## Generated code

-`yo` generates a file per a table by default.
-Each files has struct, metadata, methods for a table.
+`yo` generates 1 file per table by default.
+Each file has struct, metadata and methods for that table.

 ### struct